Background pattern

 • reduction in platelet count (thrombocytopenia)

-• inflammation of nerves (peripheral neuritis)
+• inflammation of the nerves (peripheral neuritis)

 • severe anemia

-• loss of sensation and feeling of numbness (paresthesia)
+• loss of sensation and tingling (paresthesia)

 • pancreatitis